cathayc/EPaper-Picture-Frame/README.md

 # Introduction

-This project is born out of curiousity into how ePaper displays and AI picture generations work.
+This project is born out of curiousity on how ePaper displays work.
 It is a picture frame that can do the following two tasks:
 1. Slowly display pre-uploaded image on the ePaper display
 2. Take in a user-inputted prompt, generate + download AI images, and display images on the ePaper display